Rabder/cse15l-lab-reports/lab5.md

 >> **_What environment are you using (computer, operating system, web browser, terminal/editor, and so on)?_**  <br />
  Computer and operating system: Windows on my personal laptop.
 Editor: VSCode.
 Browser: Google Chrome. <br /> <br />
 >>**_Detail the symptom you're seeing.
 Be specific; include both what you're seeing and what you expected to see instead.
 Screenshots are great, copy-pasted terminal output is also great.
 Avoid saying “it doesn't work”._**<br />
->>The output of grade.sh shows that every test out of the four tests passed, when three are meant to fail.
+>>The output of grade.sh shows that every test out of the four tests passed, when three are meant to fail. <br />
 >>Expected output:
 >>```Out of 4 tests, you failed 3 :
 >>1) testAlwaysFail(TestListExamples)